Getting the Bible to “Click” - GoodKind

 The Bible has a lot to say about the value of, well, the Bible.

 In Psalm 119, the longest chapter in the Bible, literally every verse highlights the value of God’s words.
-According to Psalm 119, the Bible is reliable, helpful, certain, trustworthy, true.
-According to Psalm 119, the Bible provides direction, purity, wealth, joy, clarity, confidence, life, salvation.
+According to Psalm 119, the Bible is reliable, helpful, certain, trustworthy, and true.
+According to Psalm 119, the Bible provides direction, purity, wealth, joy, clarity, confidence, life, and salvation.
 Psalm 119 patently gushes about how great the Bible is.
-If Psalm 119 were a song, it would be a love ballad—one of those epic, 11-minute versions (that always has the best parts trimmed out for the radio edit, ugh).
+If Psalm 119 were a song, it would be a love ballad—one of those epic, 11-minute versions (that always has the best parts trimmed out for the radio edit - ugh!)

-For instance, here’s an excerpt from Psalm 19, which is a bit like a Cliff’s Notes version of Psalm 119 (and not just in number).
-Reflecting on the the words of God, the psalmist writes,
+For instance, here’s an excerpt from Psalm 19, like a Cliff’s Notes version of Psalm 119 (not just in number).
+Reflecting on the words of God, the psalmist writes,

 “More to be desired are they than gold,